ggustin93/ghostly-plus-dashboard/memory-bank/techContext.md

 ## 3. Technical Constraints

 - **Self-Hosted Supabase:** The entire Supabase instance runs on a private VUB VM, not Supabase Cloud.
 This impacts deployment, maintenance, and potentially available Supabase features/extensions.
-- **GDPR Compliance:** Strict adherence required due to handling sensitive medical (EMG) data.
-Pseudonymization and encryption are key requirements.
+- **GDPR Compliance:** Strict adherence required due to handling sensitive medical data.
+Pseudonymization (e.g., SHA-256 as per `systemPatterns.md`) and encryption (e.g., Fernet) are key requirements.
+The proposal highlights storing data in REDCap as a GDPR-proof measure, and CME approval is needed.
-- **Existing Game Client:** The dashboard must integrate with the existing C#/MonoGame Android application.
+- **Existing Game Client Adaptation:** The dashboard must integrate with the GHOSTLY+ game, which is an adaptation of the existing C#/MonoGame Android application (OpenFeasyo).
+This involves changes to the game for authentication and data upload.
-- **M1 Mac Compatibility:** Local Supabase setup requires specific Docker configurations (`platform: linux/arm64` for some services, manual Docker Compose preferred over `npx supabase start`).

 ## 4. Key Dependencies & Libraries